chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - Chuck!
 - Chuck, look, no matter how stressed out you are, it is never okay to m\*rder a woman's soufflé?
 - Um, you know what?
 Let me talk to him.
-- Casey, hey, maybe, uh... tell me exactly ey cas said.
+- Casey, hey, maybe, uh... tell me exactly what Casey said.
 - Nothing.
 Everything's okay.
 - Makeup sex.
 Nice.
 - What did he tell you?